philterd/.github/profile/README.md

 Our open source project [phileas](https://github.com/philterd/phileas) is a PII/PHI redaction engine.
 It was created to identify and manipulate (redact, anonymize, etc.) sensitive information in text.
 Phileas powers our commercial software products [Philter](https://www.mtnfog.com/products/philter/) and [Phirestream](https://www.mtnfog.com/products/phirestream/).
 We have open source clients for Philter and Phirestream in a few languages.

-Commercial support and custom NLP models are available from the [Mountain Fog](https://www.mtnfog.com) team.
+Commercial support and custom NLP models are available from the [Philterd](https://www.philterd.ai) team.

 You can reach out to us at hi@philterd.io for questions or just to say hi.
-The philterd repositories are supported and developed by the team at [Mountain Fog](https://www.mtnfog.com).